 All energy is in a state of vibration, including energy in the body.
 When that vibration is tampered with the body falls out of sync, resulting in illness.

-Meditating on a sound healing instrument restores the body to its natural frequency.
+Meditating on a sound restores the body to its natural frequency.
 And this in turn cures illnesses, both physical and psychological.

 You can quite quickly test this for yourself.

-Simply listen to a singing bowl, gong, or other healing instruments meditate on it, and observe how your energy frequencies change.
+Simply listen to a singing bowl, gong, or other healing instrument, meditate on it, and observe how your energy frequencies change.

 Solfeggio frequencies are the original musical scale that was used to compose old spiritual music.

 Have you heard the Gregorian chants?
-Those were composed according to the Solfeggio frequencies, as were many other older Christian chants and similar spiritual music.
+They make me feel like I’m floating on a cloud.
+And they were composed using the Solfeggio frequencies, as were many other older Christian chants and similar spiritual music.